mneuroth/fuel-lang/README.md

 Platforms
 ---------
-FUEL is developed with the Microsoft .NET version 3.5 under Windows.
+FUEL is developed with C# for the Microsoft .NET version 3.5 under Windows.
 FUEL can be used with mono environment under Linux and Mac OS X.

+FUEL is also available for native C++ for all platforms supporting a C++11 compiler.
+FUEL was successfully compiled on Windows, Android, Linux and Mac OS X.

 License